-Senior Vice President, College and Career Access
+Senior Vice President, College, Career and Digital Access

 Steve is passionate about expanding access, equity, and excellence.
 He previously led the CityBridge Foundation’s Breakthrough Schools: D.C. competition, which designed new charter schools and redesigned traditional public schools.
 Prior to CityBridge, Steve served as president of the ECMC Foundation and led development for its education portfolio.
 Steve also championed efforts to improve education, health, and food security in lower-income communities as the first executive director of the Specialty Family Foundation.
 He started his career running a small school in Southeast Washington, D.C., as profiled in the documentary Southeast 67.